tsdat/pipeline-template/README.md

     - Verify that all tests have passed (Green check marks)

+## Processing Data

+- The `runner.py` script can be run from the command line to process input data files:
+    ```
+    python runner.py <path(s) to file(s) to process>
+    ```
+    > The pipeline(s) used to process the data will depend on the specific patterns declared by the `pipeline.yaml` files in each pipeline module in this repository.

+- You can run the example pipeline that comes bundled with this repository by running:
+    ```
+    python runner.py pipelines/example_pipeline/test/data/input/buoy.z06.00.20201201.000000.waves.csv
+    ```

+    If goes successfully it should output some text, ending with the line:
+    ```
+    Processing completed with 1 successes, 0 failures, and 0 skipped.
+    ```

+- The `runner.py` script can optionally take a glob pattern in addition to a filepath.
+E.g., to process all 'csv' files in some input folder `data/to/process/` you would run:
+    ```
+    python runner.py data/to/process/*.csv
+    ```

+- The `--help` option can be used to show additional usage information:
+    ```
+    python runner.py --help
+    ```

 ## Adding a new pipeline

 1. Ensure your development environment is set up according to the instructions above